splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-integration.rst

 #.
 Create a new import table field for the field name to use in the rules engine.
 For example, "VictorOps caller id" requires the following syntax: ``ServiceNowField_u_victorops_caller_id`` for the rule.
    #.
 Under :guilabel:`Create New Field`, add the name of the field you want to map.
 Keep the same format that you see in the :guilabel:`Selected`` column: VictorOps <name of field>.
    #.
 Change the Field Length to :guilabel:`Medium`.
    #.
-Select guiabel:`Add`.
+Select guilabel:`Add`.
 The field is added to the Selected column.
    #.
 Select :guilabel:`Save`.
 #.
 Go back to the filter navigator to search for "Transform Maps", under :guilabel:`System Import Sets`.
 #.
 Then look for "VictorOps Incident", you can use the search box inside the Table Transform Maps page.
 #.
 Open the :guilabel:`VictorOps Incident`` table transform map, then scroll to :guilabel:`Field Maps`.
 #.
 Select :guilabel:`Mapping assist` on the :guilabel:`Field Maps`` tab.
 #.
 On the Mapping Assist page, you are 3 boxes.
 The first box is your :guilabel:`Source Fields`.
-The next box is the mapping for
+The next box is the mapping for the fields.
-   the fields.
 The final box is the :guilabel:`Target Fields`.
    #.
 First, search the :guilabel:`Source Field`` for the name of the field you created.
 Select it and then select the Add arrow.
    #.
 Next, do the same thing for the :guilabel:`Target Field`.
 Find and assign the Target Field you want to match with and add it to the Field Map box.
    #.
 Last, make sure the 2 fields are mapped,in the :guilabel:`Field Map` field.